 - ECDC develops and maintains a European Communicable Disease Surveillance Systems Observatory as a platform for systematic sharing of standard information on Member State surveillance systems, EU standards and good practice.
-ECDC also develops and maintains a support framework that includes a range of tools, technical expert advice, technical support for assessing surveillance system performance, and training programmes. - 2 ECDC holds regular disease surveillance network meetings and meetings of the National Focal Points for Surveillance. - 3 ECDC ensures that at least 50% of the agendas of these meetings are dedicated to sharing and discussing countries' experience, where available. - 4 ECDC finds ways other than annual network meetings to update Member State partners on its projects and developments, thus giving more time to country presentations.
+ECDC also develops and maintains a support framework that includes a range of tools, technical expert advice, technical support for assessing surveillance system performance, and training programmes. - 2 ECDC holds regular disease surveillance network meetings and meetings of the National Focal Points for Surveillance to encourage sharing of experience and best practices between Member States. - 3 ECDC ensures that a sizeable proportion of the agendas of these meetings are dedicated to sharing and discussing countries' experience, where available. - 4 ECDC finds ways other than annual network meetings to update Member State partners on its projects and developments, thus giving more time to country presentations.